videojs/blog/source/_drafts/Video-js-Flash-removes-from-core-player.md

   github: mrocajr
 ---

-In August of 2016, we [announced] our intention of removing flash as a part of the core Video.js project.
+In August of 2016, we [announced] our intention of removing Flash as a part of the core Video.js project.
-As html5 video becomes the standard playback tech and flash fades into obsolescence, it is time to remove flash from the core player and move it to a separate code base.
+As Html5 video becomes the standard playback tech and Flash fades into obsolescence, it is time to remove Flash from the core player and move it to a separate code base.
 This will give us the ability to allow developers to continue to support legacy browsers by adding the tech themselves, while allowing us to minimize legacy code in Video.js and decrease the footprint of the player.

-This follows in the footsteps of Chrome, Safari and Firefox which are all taking steps to deprecate flash.
+This follows in the footsteps of Chrome, Safari and Firefox which are all taking steps to deprecate Flash.

 Chrome: [Chrome 56 disables flash by default]